 The mission of CASA for Children, a voice for children, is to ensure the rights to safety within the home, and permanency in a family, are protected through advocacy and education within Judicial District 15, State of Oklahoma.

 In 1977, a Seattle juvenile court judge, concerned about making drastic decisions with insufficient information, conceived the idea of citizen volunteers speaking up for the best interests of abused and neglected children in the courtroom.
 From that first program has grown a network of nearly 1,000 CASA programs across 49 states and the District of Columbia.

-CASA for children, Inc. was established in 1997 and serves the children of Muskogee, Sequoyah, and Wagoner Counties.
-In 2018, 114 advocates spoke up for the best interests of 320 children.
-More children need a voice.
+CASA for children, Inc. was established in 1997 and serves the children of Muskogee, Sequoyah, McIntosh and Wagoner Counties.
+In 2020, 121 advocates spoke up for the best interests of over 300 children, but there are many more children in need of a voice.
 Find out how you can volunteer to be that voice!